Mount Ayliff

+History

+It was possibly named in 1878 after either William Ayliff, a Cape government official for native affairs or John Ayliff, a mission station founder.

 1999 tornado

-On 18 January 1999 a number of tornadoes hit the town and surrounding areas.
+On 18 January 1999, a number of tornadoes hit the town and surrounding areas.
 Twenty five people were killed and over 500 were injured; the tornadoes destroyed around 95% of the homes in the area leaving most people homeless making it the most destructive tornado recorded in South Africa.

 Mount Ayliff Christmas Day Massacre

-The town was the scene of a mass shooting incident between a group of Mpeni and Nokhatshile men on Christmas day 2020 in-which at least 7 people died and at least 6 were injured.
-Following a search for suspects lead by the South African National Defence Force seven people, all injured in the incident, were arrested.
+The town was the scene of a mass shooting incident between a group of Mpeni and Nokhatshile men on Christmas Day 2020, in which at least seven people died and at least six were injured.
+Following a search for suspects led by the SANDF, seven people, all injured in the incident, were arrested.
 The incident was the result of a conflict between competing mini-bus taxi operators in the area.